mrquaternion/ML-regression/README.md

 # Weather Data Analysis Project

 ## Overview
 This project analyzes weather data from Australia, focusing on temperature patterns in Canberra.
 It uses various data analysis and machine learning techniques to process, visualize, and model the temperature trends.
+The only purpose of this project was to understand the basis of data science.

 ## Data Source
 The project uses the "weatherAUS.csv" dataset, which contains weather information for various locations in Australia.
 The dataset was retrieved from Kaggle.
 It is an extended version of https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package.